 Foods rich in vitamins C and E, zinc, lutein, zeaxanthin, and omega-3 fatty acids DHA and EPA are good for eye health as well as general health, according to the Age-Related Eye Diseases Study (AREDS), funded by the National Eye Institute, and other research.
 These nutrients are linked to lower risk for age-related macular degeneration (AMD), cataract and dry eye later in life.
 Choosing healthier foods is a good thing no matter how early or late in life we begin.

 Eye-healthy food choices include citrus fruits, vegetable oils, nuts, whole grains, dark green leafy vegetables and cold water fish.

 People who have diabetes or AMD or are at risk for these diseases can also benefit by following a low-glycemic (low-GI) index diet.
 Most people with diabetes, and others who have used a low-GI diet to lose weight, are familiar with glycemic index charts.
 The GI value is based on how fast a food’s carbohydrates raise the body’s blood sugar levels; low GI foods have less impact on blood sugar fluctuations.

-People with AMD may be able to slow the progression of the disease by taking a special nutrient supplement called the AREDS formula, developed as a result of the AREDS research (described above).
+People with AMD may be able to slow the progression of the disease by taking a special nutrient supplement called the AREDS 2 formula, developed as a result of the AREDS2 research (a follow-up to the study described above).
 The formula includes:

 - Vitamin C (500 mg);